contrast-zone/t-rewriter.js/README.md

 Feeding an input `Nora meows` to the above ruleset should yield the output `Nora is a cat`.

 What is really happening is that we follow a inference line from any of the starting (empty `CON`) expressions to the input terminal sequence.
 Then we continue the same line from the input expression to any of the ending (empty `DIS`) expressions.
-If such a inference line exists, our output then is represented by a whole of continuous terminal sequence closest to the first inferred ending expression.
+If such a inference line exists, our output then is represented by a whole of continuous terminal sequence closest to the ending expression.

 ## current status